 I am an Ecologist.
 My main research projects have focused on Banded Mongoose group dynamics, Grey Mouse Lemur breeding, Social Spider colony demography, Chimpanzee social dynamics, and most recently Game Animal Stress Physiology, including work with capture and de-horning of white rhinoceros (Ceratotherium simum

-As a photographer, I have photos published in BBC Wildlife Magazine, Africa Geographic Magazine, Biosphere Magazine, Outdoor Photography Magazine, Lynx Handbook of the Mammals of the World, online with The Conversation, and on the webpages of Scottish Natural Heritage, with images also used by the British Ecological Society (including cover image of their Strategic Plan
+As a photographer, I have photos published in BBC Wildlife Magazine, Africa Geographic Magazine, Biosphere Magazine, Outdoor Photography Magazine, Lynx Handbook of the Mammals of the World, online with EarthArchives and The Conversation, and on the webpages of Scottish Natural Heritage, with images also used by the British Ecological Society (including cover image of their Strategic Plan

 ).
 I was formerly signed up with and represented by the OSF (Oxford Scientific Films)/Photolibrary image library.

 As an ecologist and lecturer at Edinburgh Napier University, the natural world is the focal-point of my life.
 I see my writing and photography as complementary to my work as a scientist.
 The natural world, through biodiversity and landscape (geodiversity), can be as beautiful and emotionally inspirational as it can be fascinating to understand and crucial to manage and conserve.
 If my writing and photography can encourage interest, awe or concern for nature in others, then I have achieved my goal.

 Interests & expertise: ecology, animal behaviour, evolution, biodiversity conservation, physiology, animal welfare, behavioural ecology, rewilding, geodiversity & palaeoecology.